buzcarter/ace-chordpro-extension/README.md

 npm install @ukegeeks/ace-chordpro-extension
 ```

-## Usage
+## Demo

+Load "editor.html" in your browser.

-Currently the `define` statement auto-complete snippet defaults to four strings (for ukulele fans out there)
+Currently the `define` & `tab` statements auto-complete snippet defaults to four strings (for ukulele fans out there)

 ## License